silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 ## 1\.
 Establish the Project Structure

 1. **Create a new repository** and initialize a clean project folder.
-2. **Add a `.cursor/rules`** file containing the Cursor Rules (from “Cursor Rules.md”).
+2. **Add a `.cursor/rules`** file containing the Cursor Rules (from "Cursor Rules.md").
    - Ensure these rules are version-controlled and recognized by your environment.
 3. **Commit** the initial project setup to source control.

 **Test**

-- Verify the `.cursor/rules` file is present in the repository and references “Cursor Rules.md” accurately.
+- Verify the `.cursor/rules` file is present in the repository and references "Cursor Rules.md" accurately.
 - Confirm that your development environment recognizes these project-specific rules (no build or lint errors related to the rules).

 ---